Week 1 of Pregnancy

 Pregnancy Symptoms This Week

-At week 1 pregnant—remember that the symptoms you're experiencing are normal for your period since you're not pregnant.
+At this stage, remember that the symptoms you're experiencing are normal for your period since you're not pregnant.
 These symptoms might last anywhere from three to seven days and include:

-• Lower back ache and cramps: To discharge the lining, your uterus contracts, producing pain in your back and abdomen.
+• Lower backaches and cramps: To discharge the lining, your uterus contracts, producing pain in your back and abdomen

 • Headache: Many women suffer from menstrual migraines, which are likewise hormone-related.
-(Oh, surprise.)
-Ice packs, over-the-counter pain medications, and relaxation techniques may all help lessen the discomfort.
+Ice packs, over-the-counter pain medications, and relaxation techniques may all help lessen the discomfort

 At one week pregnant (or hoping to be pregnant soon!), you're undoubtedly wondering how you may prepare your body to bear a baby.
 It's a good idea to begin pregnancy at a healthy weight and without unhealthy habits like smoking and drinking.
 Reduce your caffeine consumption to one or two cups each day.